A Topic Coverage Approach to Evaluation of Topic Models: Datasets

-There exists a large number of topic model types representing a range of assumptions and approaches to modeling text structure \citinl{Blei2012, Arora2012}.
-Regardless of the level of elaboration of a model's structure, there are no apriori performance guarantees, and validation is needed to ensure the adequacy of a model for a particular purpose \citinl{grimmer2013text}.
-Our approach is to apply the proposed coverage methods to evaluate several standard model types useful for topic discovery.
-We leave the evaluation of many other topic model types to future work.
+There exists a large number of topic model types representing a range of assumptions and approaches to modeling text structure.
+We apply the proposed coverage methods to evaluate models from two standard categories -- probabilistic topic models \citinl{Blei2012} and topic models based on non-negative matrix factorization \citinl{Lee1999, Arora2012}.
+There exist numerous model variants belonging to these two categories, as well as alternative architectural approaches such as geometric \citinl{yurochkin2017} and neural \citinl{zhao2021topic} topic models.
+However, the structure of a topic model is not an apriori guarantee for model performance \citinl{grimmer2013text}, and each model should be validated within the context of its application \citinl{grimmer2013text}.
+Therefore we focus on the evaluation of topic models commonly used in topic discovery and leave the evaluation of many other models for future work.

-In the coverage experiments that follow we evaluate models from the categories of parametric and nonparametric probabilistic models, and models based on matrix factorization.
+In the coverage experiments that follow we evaluate models from the categories of parametric and nonparametric probabilistic models, and a model based on non-negative matrix factorization.
 The evaluated models all make minimal assumptions about the structure of text, similar to the assumptions of the seminal \ldamodel model \citinl{Blei2003}.
 This makes these models applicable to a generic use case of topic discovery performed on a collection of text documents.
-Specifically, each of the models assumes that text of a document can be approximated with a weighted mixture of topics, where each topic is a weighted list of words.
-In other words, only relations between topics on one, and words and documents on the other side are modeled.
+Specifically, each of the models assumes that the text of a document can be approximated with a weighted mixture of topics, where each topic is a weighted list of words.
 Other text-related variables such as sentiment and various metadata \citinl{Blei2012} are not included in the models' structure.

-Each model, regardless of type, is viewed simply as a set of topics, represented as vectors of topic-word and topic-document weights.
+Regardless of type, each model is represented simply as a set of topics, and each topic is represented with vectors of topic-word and topic-document weights.
 As noted earlier, the reference topics are represented in the same way.
-This abstract black-box view of topic models makes the proposed coverage methods applicable to a wide variety of topic model types.
+This black-box view of topic models makes the proposed coverage methods applicable to a wide variety of topic model types.